TheHeat/mhdesign/src/content/projects/endo-icons.md

 # Icon set for Endometriosis Cymru

 Created as part of a project focussed on making the site more accessible, as well as creating an extensive set of 'Easy Read' content.

-These icons represent a number of key ideas - from the disease and it's symptoms to education, community and communication.
+These icons represent a number of key ideas from across the site, including the disease and it's symptoms, education, community and communication.